 What’s The Difference Between RV And Automotive Antifreeze?

 You may be wondering how and why there’s a difference between RV and regular old automotive antifreeze.
 This question comes down to the basic uses of RV antifreeze differing wildly from the basic uses of automotive antifreeze.

-This is why it is absolutely vital to only buy RV safe antifreeze, and avoid that automotive antifreeze section of the store all together.
-Automotive antifreeze is often a more dense product, and is made of ethylene glycol.
+This is why it is absolutely vital to only buy RV-safe antifreeze, and avoid that automotive antifreeze section of the store altogether.
+Automotive antifreeze is often a dense product and is made of ethylene glycol.
 This sounds similar to the ingredient used in RV antifreeze, but it is very different and highly toxic.